SACGF/shariant_docs/docs/integration/api/classification_post.md

 How the data is provided is important for mixing the use of API and the web form.
 By default, any key with anything on the right hand side other than a straight `null` will be immutable on the web form.
 This is because your own curation system is deemed to be the source of truth about a variant classification.
 We want to avoid a scenario where users fix data on Shariant and then your curation system is out of date.
-This could be followed by another sync operation where the curations out of data data then upsets over the top of the correct data in Shariant.
+This could be followed by another sync operation where the curation system's out of date data then upsets over the top of the correct data in Shariant.
-The selective immutability will allow web form users to provide values for keys that your curation system can’t provide if necessary.
+The selective immutability will allow web form users to provide values for keys that your curation system can’t provide, if necessary.
-Importantly web user’s ability to change the text for a “note” is not affected by the immutability status.
+Importantly, a web user’s ability to change the text for a “note” is not affected by the immutability status.

 ### Formats